 The Singapore government’s basic health insurance scheme, MediShield Life, may protect you against large healthcare bills but it has its limits.

-You can better protect yourself financially with GREAT SupremeHealth P Plus and GREAT TotalCare P Select and enjoy up to 95% coverage for both restructured and private hospitalisation, at greater premium affordability.
+You can better protect yourself financially with GREAT SupremeHealth P Plus and GREAT TotalCare P Signature and enjoy up to 95% coverage of your total hospitalisation bill for life.

 Contact your Great Eastern Financial Representative to find out more or request for a call back today.